junxit/us-congress-bills-110/bill.md

 - **(a)** *Establishment* There is established within the Department of the Interior the Niagara Falls National Heritage Area Commission.
 - **(b)** *Membership* The Commission shall be composed of 17 members, of whom—
   - **(1)** 1 member shall be the Director of the National Park Service (or a designee);
-  - **(2)** 5 members shall be appointed by the Secretary, on the recommendation of the Governor, from among individuals with knowledge and experience of—
+  - **(2)** 5 members shall be appointed by the Secretary, after consideration of the recommendation of the Governor, from among individuals with knowledge and experience of—
     - **(A)** the New York State Office of Parks, Recreation and Historic Preservation, the Niagara River Greenway Commission, the New York Power Authority, the USA Niagara Development Corporation, and the Niagara Tourism and Convention Corporation; or
     - **(B)** any successors of the agencies described in subparagraph (A);
-  - **(3)** 1 member shall be appointed by the Secretary, on the recommendation of the mayor of Niagara Falls, New York;
+  - **(3)** 1 member shall be appointed by the Secretary, after consideration of the recommendation of the mayor of Niagara Falls, New York;
-  - **(4)** 1 member shall be appointed by the Secretary, on the recommendation of the mayor of the village of Youngstown, New York;
+  - **(4)** 1 member shall be appointed by the Secretary, after consideration of the recommendation of the mayor of the village of Youngstown, New York;
-  - **(5)** 1 member shall be appointed by the Secretary, on the recommendation of the mayor of the village of Lewiston, New York;
+  - **(5)** 1 member shall be appointed by the Secretary, after consideration of the recommendation of the mayor of the village of Lewiston, New York;
-  - **(6)** 1 member shall be appointed by the Secretary, on the recommendation of the Tuscarora Nation;
+  - **(6)** 1 member shall be appointed by the Secretary, after consideration of the recommendation of the Tuscarora Nation;
-  - **(7)** 1 member shall be appointed by the Secretary, on the recommendation of the Seneca Nation of Indians; and
+  - **(7)** 1 member shall be appointed by the Secretary, after consideration of the recommendation of the Seneca Nation of Indians; and
   - **(8)** 6 members shall be individuals that have an interest in, support for, and expertise appropriate to tourism, regional planning, history and historic preservation, cultural or natural resource management, conservation, recreation, and education, or museum services, of whom—
-    - **(A)** 4 members shall be appointed by the Secretary, on the recommendation of the 2 members of the Senate from the State; and
+    - **(A)** 4 members shall be appointed by the Secretary, after consideration of the recommendation of the 2 members of the Senate from the State; and
-    - **(B)** 2 members shall be appointed by the Secretary, on the recommendation of the member of the House of Representatives whose district encompasses the Heritage Area.
+    - **(B)** 2 members shall be appointed by the Secretary, after consideration of the recommendation of the member of the House of Representatives whose district encompasses the Heritage Area.
 - **(c)** *Terms; vacancies*
   - **(1)** *Term* A member of the Commission shall be appointed for a term not to exceed 5 years.
   - **(2)** *Vacancies*